Google Quality Raters Guidelines for SEOs

 Do advertisements obstruct the text on the page?
 Are they graphically or violently depicted?
 For raters, these are all low-quality signals.

 Make your 404 pages useful.

 There are no technical instructions from Google for dealing with 404 pages.
-However, the quality rater criteria emphasise the necessity of keeping its aesthetic and utility.
+However, the quality rater criteria emphasize the necessity of keeping its aesthetic and utility.
 The standards notably mention this Amazon 404 page, giving it a “medium” rating.

 A 404 page that just informs the visitor that the page they were looking for could not be found isn’t very useful.
-So take some time to personalise your 404 page.
+So take some time to personalize your 404 page.
 To help visitors locate what they were looking for or something similar on your site, you should at the very least provide a search box or related links.

 You can’t please everyone with your 404 page, of course.
 So anything you put in there is always a less-than-ideal solution.
 The best option is to reduce the likelihood of people seeing your 404, which you may achieve by redirecting 404s to appropriate resources.

 You can use Site Explorer in Ahrefs Webmaster Tools for free to find all of your site’s broken pages.
 Simply enter your domain, go to the Best by Links report, and then apply the 404 filters.

 Where possible, redirect these pages to operational, relevant URLs—especially those with backlinks.

 In the Mobile User Needs section, Google explains to raters that search intent can change over time or depend on the searcher’s location.